ATNF/ADACS-Tools/README.md

 # adacs-tools

-This is a set of tools that I developed for testing primary beam models.
+This is a set of tools developed for testing primary beam models.
 It works as an extensive but relatively simple pipeline for processing simulated data using ASKAPSoft on a laptop.
 You can control the problem size to make it tractable.

 ## Author
 ASKAPSoft has many authors and all credit goes to them - but these scripts are by stephen.ord@csiro.au and all blame rests with me.